Why Don’t We All Become Anarchists?

 This is the simple thing I want to “demonstrate”.
 And because true demonstrations, or proofs, exist nowhere else but in mathematics, it’s better to replace the term “demonstrate” in this discussion by “bring evidence for” the correctness of my claims.

 Note that when Chomsky uses the term “anarchy”, he doesn’t mean the complete abandonment of authority.
 In other words, he would agree with the first sentence in the cyan frame, above.
-He and other “sophisticated” anarchists want radical changes in corporate structure that imply less control in people’s lives, not no structure at all.
-Of course, for us Greeks this sounds a bit oxymoronic, because we’re very familiar with the meaning of the word “an-archy” from our language: it means the lack of authority.(2) Chomsky himself, being an eminent linguist, is certainly very familiar with the etymology of “anarchy”, but other Western “sophisticated” anarchists probably do not have much problem with the word, which for them means what they want it to mean.
-However, in the present text I argue against a kind of anarchy as it is understood by the overwhelming majority of anarchists in Greece, and, I suppose, in other nations of similar living standards; i.e., I criticize the complete lack of authority, the an-archy, interpreted in its original, literal meaning.
+He and other “sophisticated anarchists” want radical changes in corporate structure that imply less control in people’s lives, not no structure at all.
+Of course, for us Greeks this sounds a bit oxymoronic, because we’re very familiar with the meaning of the word “an-archy” from our language: it means the lack of authority.(*) Chomsky himself, being an eminent linguist,(*) is certainly very familiar with the etymology of “anarchy”, but other Western “sophisticated” anarchists probably do not have much problem with the word, which for them means what they want it to mean.
+However, in the main part of the present text I argue against a kind of anarchy as it is understood by the overwhelming majority of anarchists in Greece, and, I suppose, in other nations of similar living standards; i.e., I criticize the complete lack of authority, the an-archy as it is understood in its original, literal meaning.
+Near the end of the text, after the main argumentation against “crude anarchy” is all exposed, I pose a question for the more sophisticated, Chomsky-like anarchists to consider.
+(See section “Answering Chomsky”.)

-Also, I know quite well that what I claim in the cyan frame is not new, others have made similar claims in the past.
+Also, I know quite well that what I claim in the cyan frame is not new; others have made similar claims in the past.
 The difference is that none among those who supported this view stated clearly why it is correct, why the catastrophic events that I mentioned would happen.
-To understand why, we must take a short tour in our prehistory (all of which is based on J. Diamond’s work, “Guns, Germs, and Steel”, about which more will be said below).
+To understand why, we must take a short tour in our prehistory (all of which is based on J. Diamond’s work, “Guns, Germs, and Steel”, about which more will be said soon).
 Lacking this knowledge we will continue doodling little circles on buses, without understanding the consequences of the ideas we support.

 So, we begin the tour with the observation that will make happy all anarchists, all over the globe: